testcontainers/testcontainers-python/docs/source/index.rst

 Overview
 --------

-**testcontainers** provides capabilities to spin up a docker containers for test purposes would that be a database, Selenium web browser or any other cotainer.
+**python-testcontainers** provides capabilities to spin up a docker containers for test purposes would that be a database, Selenium web browser or any other cotainer.

 Currently available features: